Impact of dynamics, entanglement, and Markovian noise on the fidelity of few-qubit digital quantum simulation

-The key finding here is that the $\nu_2$ dependence differs between the two limiting cases, with a continuum of decay rates for the less localized or less entangled cases in between.
+The key findings here are that the $\nu_1$ dependence is the same for both despite differing origins while the $\nu_2$ dependence is greater in the diffusive case.

-Starting with the fully localized case which has $\kparam=0$, initial conditions $\ket{\psi}=\ket{\pindex}$ of computational basis states, and fidelity $f=\sigma_{p,p}$, the evolution of $\ket{\psi}$ due to the diagonal Hamiltonian has no effect on the density matrix $\sigma$ and therefore on the fidelity.
+Starting with the fully localized case which has $\kparam=0$, initial conditions $\ket{\psi}=\ket{\pindex}$ of computational basis states, and fidelity $f=\sigma_{p,p}$, the evolution of $\ket{\psi}$ due to the diagonal Hamiltonian has no effect on the density matrix $\matsigma$ and therefore on the fidelity.
 The Lindblad evolution acts alone, causing relaxation of each qubit towards the ground state at rate $\nu_1$.
 If one averages the fidelity over all possible initial states $\ket{\pindex}$, the result is

 so that the initial effective decay rate is

 where

 for the localized case.
 The factor of $1/2$ derives from the average $1/2$ chance of each qubit starting in the excited state.
 The factor of $n$ due to $n$ qubits decaying is an important aspect of interpreting measured $T_1$ and $T_2$ times.
 Dynamics that are less than fully localized will start to show effects of the diffusive case described below.